ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Oliver Balshaw
     jobtitle: Purchasing Manager
     bio: >-
-      Oliver joined the business in 2014 and is responsible for managing the supply chain and developing strong relationships with suppliers.

-      After 4 years of studying, Oliver is due to complete his CIPS course in 2021.

-      Oliver loves to drink, but with all bars shut at the minute, he’s enjoying his new found sport in cycling and counting down the days until he can book a holiday and dust off his snowboard!
+      Oliver is a man of many hats but his core focus is managing our Supply Chain and purchasing materials.
+He is due to qualify in CIPS (Chartered Institute of Procurement & Supply) in summer 2021, after 4 lengthy years of night classes and exams. \

+      Oliver is a keen snowboarder and an F1 fanatic.
     image: /img/team4-2-.png
     interests:
       - snowboarding
       - formula1
     linkedin: https://www.linkedin.com/in/oliver-balshaw-624a9ab4/
   - name: Damien Walsh
-    jobtitle: "Production Manager"
+    jobtitle: Production Manager
     image: /img/team5-1-.png
     bio: >-
       Damien is our longest serving employee holding the outstanding record of